SQL Server Performance, DBA Best Practices & Enterprise Data Solutions | MyTechMantra

 16. Optional Parameter Plan Optimization (OPPO)

 The “Parameter Sniffing” problem is finally mitigated with Optional Parameter Plan Optimization (OPPO).
 SQL Server 2025 uses Intelligent Query Processing (IQP) to detect when a single execution plan is unsuitable for all possible parameter values.
 It then automatically maintains multiple plans for a single query, selecting the most efficient one at runtime.
 This AI-driven approach ensures consistent performance for complex queries that handle varying data distributions, reducing the need for manual tuning or the use of heavy-handed hints like OPTION(RECOMPILE), and providing more predictable RTOs for enterprise applications.
+While features like OPPO and DOP Feedback in SQL Server 2025 help automate performance, cloud-specific configurations still require manual oversight.
+For those running workloads in the cloud, our guide on Troubleshooting SQL Server on GCP Connectivity and CPU Fixes provides a blueprint for resolving common infrastructure bottlenecks.

 17. ADR for TempDB

-Accelerated Database Recovery (ADR) for TempDB brings the stability of high-availability recovery to the temporary workspace.
+Accelerated Database Recovery (ADR) for TempDB in SQL Server 2025 brings the stability of high-availability recovery to the temporary workspace.
 Historically, a long-running transaction in TempDB that failed could cause an instance-wide slowdown during rollback.
 With ADR, SQL Server 2025 ensures that TempDB rollbacks are nearly instantaneous.
 This improves overall instance stability and prevents “TempDB full” scenarios from paralyzing the entire database engine.
 For Database Architects, this means higher reliability for large batch processing and complex analytical queries that rely heavily on temporary storage during execution.

 18. Persistent Statistics on Secondaries